colvercm/mmc6278-7-7-colver-caitlin/INSTRUCTIONS.md

 The login page routes are already created for you in `routes/html-routes.js` along with handlebars templates for the create account and login pages.
 Do note how the HTML and API routes employ `req.session.loggedIn`, as well as how the handlebars templates respond to authenticated vs unauthenticated users.

 Also note that a number of routes are using the `checkAuth` middleware function to prevent unauthenticated users from accessing them.
-Navigate to `/middleware/auth.js` and follow the instructions to implement the `checkAuth` middleware.
+Navigate to `/middleware/auth.js` andawsl --update follow the instructions to implement the `checkAuth` middleware.

 Finally, deploy your application to [Heroku](https://www.heroku.com/) and use JawsDB for the production database.